 An ear infection develops if earwax is lodged in your ear canal in excess.
 Earwax may cause discomfort and pain if it touches your eardrum.
 Below are some complications patients have reported after having ear irrigation or earwax:

-1. Otitis externa (swimmer’s ear, a bacterial infection)—This condition creates infection in the ear and/or outer ear canal.
+- Otitis externa (swimmer’s ear, a bacterial infection)—This condition creates infection in the ear or outer ear canal.
 It causes itching or redness and swelling of the ear.
 Swimmer’s ear is very painful and may also lead to the formation of liquid pus.

-1. Acute otitis media – This type of ear infection is very painful.
-Some symptoms of acute otitis media are redness of the eardrum, pus in the ear, and fever.
+- Acute otitis media—This type of ear infection is very painful.
+Some symptoms include redness of the eardrum, pus in the ear, and fever.

 It has been reported that about 1 in 1,000 people get serious complications due to earwax.
 They may have to suffer:

-• Severe infection—Severe conditions occur rarely; if the infection progresses to the base of the skull and causes meningitis (infection of the protective membranes that surround the brain) and cranial paralysis, it can lead to death.
+- Severe infection—Severe conditions occur rarely; if the infection progresses to the base of the skull and causes meningitis (infection of the protective membranes surrounding the brain) and cranial paralysis, it can lead to death.
 Severe infection affects older adults with weak immune systems and people with diabetes.

 Ways to clean your ears: